-The Commission revised Rule 218.e.(4) to reflect that a Commission hearing may be required for transfers involving high percentages of low producing wells, or ifwhere a buying operator seeks a Commission hearing because it disagrees with the amount of financial assurance it is required to provide under Rule 218.b.(5).A.
+The Commission revised Rule 218.e.(4) to reflect that a Commission hearing may be required for transfers where a buying operator seeks a Commission hearing because it disagrees with the amount of financial assurance it is required to provide under Rule 218.b.(5).A.
 Accordingly, the Commission provided that the Director cannot approve a Form 9 - Intent or Subsequent until after such a Commission hearing occurs.